olaurino/presentations/ivoa/sesto2015/vodml/slides.md

 - Have them globally unique (e.g. `stc2`, `char`, `spec`)
 - Define them dynamically (a la XML namespace)

 Consensus seems to be that they are globally unique.
+Can we confirm this?

 . . .